-On February 20, 2019, the Company released the maiden MRE for its BMC Project incorporating the Key Anacon Main, the Key Anacon Titan and the Gilmour South deposits (the "BMC MRE") (see Figure 2).
+On February 20, 2019, the Company released the maiden MRE for its Brunswick Belt Project incorporating the Key Anacon Main, the Key Anacon Titan and the Gilmour South deposits (the "BMC MRE") (see Figure 4).
 The technical report is titled "NI 43-101 Maiden Resource Estimate for the Bathurst Mining Camp Project", dated April 4, 2019 (effective date of February 20, 2019).
-The properties that are the subject of the technical report are located in the eastern portion of the BMC, south of the city of Bathurst, New Brunswick, Canada.
+The properties that are the subject of the technical report are located in the eastern portion of the BMC, south of Bathurst, New Brunswick, Canada within the Brunswick Belt Project.
 The report is filed electronically on SEDAR at www.sedar.com.
 The Qualified Person for AGP Mining Consultants Inc. who authored the report is Pierre Desautels, P.Geo., of AGP Mining Consultants Inc.

-The geology in this area comprises the "Brunswick Horizon", a local term used to illustrate that these deposits are situated at the same stratigraphic horizon that hosted the prolific Brunswick No.12 and No. 6 Mines to Gilmour South and continuing along the surface trace towards the Portage River Anticline to the Key Anacon Project.
-Osisko Metals has secured all 72 kilometres of the Brunswick Horizon and looks forward to unlocking the potential in the underexplored corridor from Gilmour South to Key Anacon.
+The geology in the Brunswick Belt Project area comprises the "Brunswick Horizon", a local term used to illustrate that these deposits are situated at the same stratigraphic horizon that hosted the prolific Brunswick No.12 and No. 6 Mines to Gilmour South and continuing along the surface trace towards the Portage River Anticline to the Key Anacon Project.
+Osisko Metals has secured all 72 kilometres of the Brunswick Horizon under the Brunswick Belt Project area.